ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 and is error-prone.

-At the beginning I mentioned that Quine-McCluskey and Petrick's method can be implemented in software rather easily, so that's what I did.
+At the beginning I mentioned that Quine-McCluskey and Petrick's method can be implemented in software rather easily, so that's what I did instead.
 I'll explain how, and what to consider when doing that, in the next post.